4ms/metamodule/firmware/lib/u-boot/README.md

 Build u-boot, putting the files in the build/ dir:
 ```
-cd u-boot-stm32mp1-baremetal
-make O=../build CROSS_COMPILE=arm-none-eabi- stm32mp15x_baremetal_defconfig
-make -j16 O=../build CROSS_COMPILE=arm-none-eabi- all
+scripts/build.sh
 ```
-You can change the -j16 in the second make command to match your actual number of processor cores.
 Ignore warnings about "format string is not a string literal" (TODO: patch u-boot to fix this)

 Verify the output files were created:
 ```
-cd ..
 ls -l build/u-boot-spl.stm32
 ls -l build/u-boot.img
 ```

 Now you need to format and partition an SD Card.

-To format and create the necessary partitions, insert a card and do:
+Insert a card and do:
 (TODO: Is this neccessary or does sgdisk -o wipe it?)
 ```
 ## Linux: